kamlekar/HTML-Skinning-Boilerplate/README.md

 ### How it works?

 - To write sass, you can refer [sass documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
 - I implemented common layouting styles in `_mini-bootstrap.scss` file, with comments.
+You can extend it as you want.
 - To write in `nunjucks` template, you can refer [nunjucks documentation](https://mozilla.github.io/nunjucks/).
 - The whole setup runs on gulp, which I tried to explain in this [link](http://stackoverflow.com/a/32228623/1577396)
 - Using [gulp-svgstore](https://github.com/w0rm/gulp-svgstore), I wrote a small code in `gulpfile.js` which will be helpful to create svg sprite-sheet. **This svg spritesheet works only when run on any web server**

-> Note: _you can also write css in `.scss` files if you aren't aware of sass and same applies to nunjucks templating._
+> Note1: _you can also write css in `.scss` files if you aren't aware of sass and same applies to nunjucks templating._

+> Note2: Don't change the compiled files i.e `.html` and `.css` in `dist` folder.

 ### Installation: